 In an interview given to Black Belt Magazine (November 1982), Nakayama said:

-“It immediately became apparent to me and to Master Funakoshi that if we were were going to teach the Americans, we would have to provide a theoretical basis for our art.”.
+“It immediately became apparent to me and to Master Funakoshi that if we were going to teach the Americans, we would have to provide a theoretical basis for our art.”.

-So under Master Funakoshi’s instruction Nakayama began an intensive study of kinetics, physiology and anatomy.
+So under Master Funakoshi’s instruction, Nakayama began an intensive study of kinetics, physiology and anatomy.
 The idea was to provide a scientific grounding to karate and the body dynamics it incorporated.

 In 1955 Masatoshi Nakayama was elected the head of JKA.

-In 1956 with the help of Teruyuki Okazaki, Nakayama formulated the JKA’s Instructor Program, which was intended as an intensive one year karate course.
+In 1956 with the help of Teruyuki Okazaki, Nakayama formulated the JKA’s Instructor Program, which was intended as an intensive one-year karate course.
 Among the first graduates of the course were Takayuki Mikami and Hirokazu Kanazawa.
 Apart from the intensive karate practice, students were giving a theoretical grounding in karate.
 They were also taught kinetics, physiology and anatomy.
-Also they were exposed to the key principles of other fighting systems.
+Also, they were exposed to the key principles of other fighting systems.
 Many of the graduates of the program were sent around the world, with the aim of expanding the JKA’s brand of Shotokan.
 For example, Kanazawa spent time in Europe and Mikami in the United States.

-Nakayama believed if Karate did not change to incorporate some form of competitive element, like Judo or Kendo, then people would lose interest in karate.
+Nakayama believed if Karate did not change to incorporate some form of a competitive element, like Judo or Kendo, then people would lose interest in karate.
 With the permission of Master Funakoshi, Nakayama started looking at ways of adding a competitive element into Karate.
 He explored many avenues, including having competitors wear a form of light amour, similar to Kendo practitioners.
-However, this still resulted injuries.
+However, this still resulted in injuries.

-Eventually, after much deliberation Nakayama decided on a set of rules for competing.
+Eventually, after much deliberation, Nakayama decided on a set of rules for competing.
 He believed that competitions should not be about winning, thus keeping the ethos of Master Funakoshi’s principles.
 He believed that competition should be another part of one’s training, helping to build one’s character.

-Some months after Master Funakoshi’s death in 1957, the first ever JKA All Japan Karate Championship was held at the Tokyo Metropolitan Gymnasium.
+Some months after Master Funakoshi’s death in 1957, the first-ever JKA All Japan Karate Championship was held at the Tokyo Metropolitan Gymnasium.
 The kumite title was won by Hirokazu Kanazawa and the kata title won by Shoji Hiroshi.
 The event proved such a success that it continues to be held annually.

 1965 show the publication of “Karatedo Shinkyotei (A New Method For Teaching Karate-do)”.
-In English it is published as “Dynamic Karate”.
+In English, it is published as “Dynamic Karate”.
 This work by Nakayama details much of the knowledge he gained from his studies in kinetics, physiology and anatomy.
-This is a must read book for any serious martial artist, as it gives some scientific explanations on how certain techniques work.
+This is a must-read book for any serious martial artist, as it gives some scientific explanations on how certain techniques work.